bchung014/g-cord/README.md

     Each channel has an associated chat room that allows for live chat between members of the server.
-This was a particularly interesting component as there needed to be a way to listen for new HTTP requests.
+This was a particularly interesting component as there needed to be a way to listen for new HTTP requests

+    Below is a solution that was used so a user's messages could be broadcast to the server in realtime.
+This type of exchange of data was accomplished through Rails ActionCable.

 ```
   def speak(data)